PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/heatmaps.md

 <img src="heatmaps_files/figure-html/unnamed-chunk-7-1.png" width="75%" style="display: block; margin: auto;" />

-## Additional Modifications
+## Modifications

-`heatmap_args` and `anno_args` are used to modify the heatmaps: changing the row and column labels, labeling specific features, changing the colors of labels, changing font size, adding different types of annotations, splitting rows or columns into groups, etc. The <a href="https://jokergoo.github.io/ComplexHeatmap-reference/book/">ComplexHeatmap Complete Reference</a> goes more into detail about each of these modifications, but we will cover a few of them in this section in the context of MSnSets.
+`heatmap_args` and `anno_args` are used to modify the heatmaps: changing the row and column labels, labeling specific features, changing the colors of labels, changing font size, adding different types of annotations, splitting rows or columns into groups, etc. The <a href="https://jokergoo.github.io/ComplexHeatmap-reference/book/">ComplexHeatmap Complete Reference</a> goes more into detail about each of these modifications, but we will cover a few of them in this section.

 We will use a random subset of the MSnSet to explore some of these modifications.
 This is just so we can see the row and column names more easily.